getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 - Removed `SentryService`.
   If you are using `@sentry/nestjs` you can safely remove any references to the `SentryService`.
   If you are using another package migrate to `@sentry/nestjs` and remove the `SentryService` afterwards.
+- Removed `SentryTracingInterceptor`.
+  If you are using `@sentry/nestjs` you can safely remove any references to the `SentryTracingInterceptor`.
+  If you are using another package migrate to `@sentry/nestjs` and remove the `SentryTracingInterceptor` afterwards.
+- Removed `SentryGlobalGenericFilter`.
+  Use the `SentryGlobalFilter` instead.
+  The `SentryGlobalFilter` is a drop-in replacement.
+- Removed `SentryGlobalGraphQLFilter`.
+  Use the `SentryGlobalFilter` instead.
+  The `SentryGlobalFilter` is a drop-in replacement.

 ## 5. Build Changes